Rabbit Island Restoration

 The unique project circumstances posed various challenges.
 The island is in the middle of oyster beds, so Weeks installed a turbidity curtain along the access corridor to the island so as to not disturb the oyster beds.
 In order to get the material to the island from the CR McCaskill 30” Cutter Suction Dredge that was dredging material from the shipping channel, steel pipe needed to be laid, but the reality of the tides and shallowness of the water made this challenging.
 All the same, we were able to operate within right tide windows which also had to be coordinated with the owner to minimize turbidity.
 Additionally, Hurricane Laura hit soon after the project had mobilized and so we had to adapt with flexibility to the post-storm landscape, re-installing elements of the turbidity curtain and dealing with increased debris in the water.

-Only three months post completion it was documented that over 2,000 nests of different wading birds and shorebird had found their way into the restored area.
-(200 Brown Pelican nests were documented prior to the peak of nesting season, the pelicans were the birds of concern for this island/work)
+The project was completed in February of 2021 and only three months later, it was documented that over 2,000 nests of different wading birds and shorebirds had found their way into the restored area.